 The Linen Hall Library has unique collections comprising c.250,000 volumes, and many thousands of more ephemeral items.
 Originally Belfast's only general library, it has an extensive General Collection (Levels 2 and 4), and a Children's Collection (Level 2).
-A General Reference service is provided on Level 4.

 The Library has a significant Genealogy and Heraldry Collection, and one of the largest collections of Burns & Burnsiana outside Scotland (Level 4).